arnold-c/website/content/authors/admin/_index.md

 - Visitors
 ---

-Callum Arnold is a clinical research coordinator in the Infectious Disease Division at the Hospital for Sick Children, and is concurrently completing an MSc in Global Health Policy at LSHTM.
-His research interests are in infectious disease epidemiology, with a particular focus on mathematical models.
+I am a clinical research coordinator in the Infectious Disease Division at the Hospital for Sick Children, and am concurrently completing an MSc in Global Health Policy at LSHTM.
+Whilst completing my Masters in computational chemistry, I realised that I enjoyed research and computational modelling, but not enough to continue with chemistry.
+Since then, I have applied and developed my skills in Public Health research.
+My research interests are in infectious disease epidemiology, with a particular focus on the use of mathematical models to improve outbreak response and resource utilisation.